jermbo002/SI-Project-Template/readme.md

 Built upon the initial work of [HTML5Boilerplate](http://html5boilerplate.com), the SI Project Boilerplate has been edited and configured for IIS7 and ASP.NET 4.0.

 ## Author
-The SI Project Boilerplate is managed by SI partner [Jeremy Burton](mailto:jeremy@select-interactive.com).
+The SI Project Boilerplate is managed by SI partner, [Jeremy Burton](mailto:jeremy@select-interactive.com).

 ## License